Thomas and the Magic Railroad

-Thomas and the Magic Railroad is a 2000 children's fantasy adventure film written and directed by Britt Allcroft and produced by Allcroft and Phil Fehrle; the cast includes Alec Baldwin, Peter Fonda, Mara Wilson, Didi Conn, Russell Means, Cody McMains, Michael E. Rodgers, and the voices of Eddie Glen and Neil Crone.
-The film is based on the British children's book series The Railway Series by the Reverend W. Awdry, its televised adaptation Thomas & Friends by Allcroft, and the American television series Shining Time Station by Allcroft and Rick Siggelkow; it is the only theatrical live-action/animated film in the Thomas & Friends franchise.
+Thomas and the Magic Railroad is a 2000 fantasy adventure film written and directed by Britt Allcroft and produced by Allcroft and Phil Fehrle.
+The cast includes Alec Baldwin, Peter Fonda, Mara Wilson, Didi Conn, Russell Means, Cody McMains, Michael E. Rodgers, and the voices of Eddie Glen and Neil Crone.
+The film is based on the British children's book series The Railway Series by Wilbert Awdry, its televised adaptation Thomas & Friends by Allcroft, and the American television series Shining Time Station by Allcroft and Rick Siggelkow.

 The plot is centered on Lily Stone (Wilson), the granddaughter of the caretaker (Fonda) of an enchanted steam engine who is lacking an appropriate supply of coal, and Mr. Conductor (Baldwin) of Shining Time Station, whose provisions of magical gold dust are at a critical low.
 Lily and Mr. Conductor enlist the help of Thomas the Tank Engine (Glen), who confronts the ruthless, steam engine-hating Diesel 10 (Crone) along the way.

+Then-vice-chairman of Paramount Pictures, Barry London, approached Allcroft with the idea of a Thomas film adaptation in 1995.
+Paramount shelved the film after London departed from the company; production later resumed with Isle of Man Film and Destination Films, where London had become chairman.
+Filming took place in 1999 in Pennsylvania, Toronto and on the Isle of Man.
+The film underwent extensive re-editing in response to feedback from test screenings, resulting in the recasting of several voice actors and the removal of Doug Lennox's performance as P.T.
+Boomer, who was initially intended as a major antagonist.

-Thomas and the Magic Railroad premiered on July 9, 2000.
-It received overwhelmingly negative reviews from critics upon release, with criticism of the acting, plot, special effects, and lack of fidelity to its source material.
-The film was a box office bomb, grossing $19.7 million worldwide against a production budget of $19 million; Allcroft resigned from her company in September 2000 due to the film's poor performance.
-HiT Entertainment acquired the company two years later, including the television rights to Thomas.
-As of October 2020, a second theatrical live-action animated Thomas & Friends film is in development at Mattel Films, a division of Mattel, the current owner of HiT Entertainment, with Marc Forster serving as director.
+Thomas and the Magic Railroad premiered on 9 July 2000.
+The film received generally negative reviews from critics for its performances, plot, special effects, and lack of fidelity to the source material.
+It was also a box-office bomb, grossing $19.7 million worldwide against a production budget of $19 million.
+As a result of the film's poor reception, Allcroft resigned from her production company, The Britt Allcroft Company, in September 2000.
+HIT Entertainment acquired the company two years later, including the television rights to Thomas.
+As of October 2020, a second theatrical Thomas & Friends film is in development at Mattel Studios, a division of Mattel, the current owner of HiT Entertainment, with Marc Forster serving as director.